Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

 This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.
+This includes Chat-GPT functions.

 ## Infotainment